szafranski/RX5808_troubleshooting-helper/README.md

 simple arduino code for troubleshooting the RX5808

 // this code makes Arduino built-in led blinking fast when it detects strong vtx signal near the rx5808 receiver
+//
+// you can use serial monitor at 9600 baud as well to read the rssi changes
+//
 // vtx transmitter should be tuned to 5885MHz (E5 channel) +/- 5Mhz (5880MHz - R7 is also working)
+//
 // if you want to use another channel - you can tune the receiver accordingly to this table:
 //  https://oscarliang.com/ctt/uploads/2016/02/vtx-frequency-5-band-40-channel-boscam-fatshark-raceband-abef.png